Skip to content

 • LDSC: Tests whether there is a genetic overlap between two traits–here, for example, between “coffee consumption” and “AMD.”

-• Mendelian randomization: Tests whether people with a genetic predisposition to higher consumption also develop AMD more frequently, which would suggest a possible causal effect.
+• Mendelian Randomization: Examines whether people with a genetic predisposition to higher consumption also develop AMD more frequently–which would suggest a possible causal effect.

 • Colocalization: Analyzes whether the genetic causes of both traits lie in the same section of the genome.